cj0x39e/retrying-dynamic-import/README.md

 ### About retrying CSS files

 If it has failed when preloading CSS Files, Vite will not retry.
-This lib will reload all the loading failed CSS files before loading each dynamic import module.
+The lib will reload all the failed CSS files before loading each dynamic import module.

-If the modulePreload option is false, similar to the following code:
+If the modulePreload option is false, similar to the following:

 ```js
 // vite.config.ts